Note: Performance and equity curve chart are updated after the close of the last trading day of the week. For new signals click here.

 |Max. drawdown||-5.8% on May 15, 2020||-28.6% on March 23, 2020|

-Below is the equity curve for S&P 500 long/short signals from 03/05/2020 to 08/07/2020 based on backtests.
+Below is the equity curve for S&P 500 long/short signals (subscription link) from 03/05/2020 to 10/16/2020 based on backtests.
 The equity line (black) represents the growth of the average daily change of all signals from open to close of the day.
 Buy and hold performance is also shown (red) along with the correlation of the daily returns.
+Note: the equity curve chart is usually updated after the close of the last trading day of the week.

 * Performance is based on backtests.
 Actual performance may vary in any direction due to high volatility periods, slippage, commissions and other known or unknown factors that may affect trading performance.